project-ananke/research/research-notes/Area 1/Level 0.md

 - Commonly found fungus.
 - Can exhibit multicellular characteristics by forming strings of connected budding cells (**pseudohyphae**).
 - Reproduce asexually through mitosis.
-- Gain energy through chemicle compounds such as sucros, fructos, etc.
+- Gain energy through chemical compounds such as sucros, fructos, etc.
 	- Can be used to generate electricity.
-- Can form communites where they can interact with their enviroment to further optimize the functionality of the yeast.
+- Can form communities where they can interact with their environment to further optimize the functionality of the yeast.
 - Can interact with other cells through the use of peptides and chemical compounds, forming essentially a type of language.
-- Communicate in order to adapt to their enviroment.
+- Communicate in order to adapt to their environment.
-	- Perhaps yeast adapted to their enviroment by consuming more of sugary substances as how they were used by humans.
+	- Perhaps yeast adapted to their environment by consuming more of sugary substances as how they were used by humans.